Bordeaux Wine Tour Highlights

 Please note flights are not included in the price.
 Many of my clients prefer to extend their holiday before or after my tours, so I let people make their own flight arrangements.

 Our Meeting Point and Departure Point is Bordeaux Airport.
-The tour will commence following the arrival the early morning British Airways flight from Gatwick arriving at 0915 on the Wednesday, and we will return from Saint Émilion in plenty of time to connect with the the British Airways departure at 2055 on the Saturday.
+The tour will commence following the arrival the early morning British Airways flight from Gatwick arriving at 0915 on the Wednesday.
+Because there isn’t a suitable return flight via British Airways, I am providing a transfer to connect with the Easyjet flight to Gatwick departing at 1455.

 Outbound on 18th September/25th September: Gatwick (LGW) to Bordeaux (BOD)